 I voted against the big bank bailouts and for the Wall Street Reform and Consumer Protection Act, that helps end bailouts and puts a cop on the Wall Street beat to protect families from corporate greed.

-With the goal that every family have access to a family doctor, I am working now to improve on the foundation we have built.
+With the goal that every family have access to a family doctor, my work remains to improve on the foundation we have built.
 The Affordable Care Act helps ensure Big Insurance companies treat families fairly.
 It’s not right that high medical bills are the number one cause of bankruptcy in the U.S. and I am working to ensure that affordable health care will be there for American families that need it the most.
-I also worked to improve Medicare drug benefits by gradually closing the so-called donut-hole coverage gap making drugs more affordable for our seniors and others who rely on Medicare.
+I am also working to stop the rapidly rising costs of prescription drugs.

 I successfully passed legislation in the House to ensure that wounded veterans returning from service are not forced to choose between getting the treatment they need from their injuries on the battlefield and keeping their job back at home.
 I have also worked to expand veterans’ health facilities, so Texas veterans don’t have to drive long distances for the basic health care they have earned from their service.
 In Travis County, I helped bring the largest outreach vet clinic of its kind to the area, and to serve vets in the rural area, I helped open a vets clinic in La Grange.